Any UK changes to Northern Ireland Protocol could 'fundamentally undermine the functioning of the institutions of the peace process in Northern Ireland'

-BORIS Johnson will head to Belfast tomorrow, in a bid to try and end the political deadlock over the Northern Ireland Protocol.

-Over the weekend, Downing Street tried to play down fears of a trade war, and moved back from suggestions that they could table legislation to suspend or change the agreement, which governs post-Brexit trading arrangements.

-Despite last week’s elections, Stormont remains empty, with the DUP refusing to take their place in the assembly until the protocol changes.
+Despite this month’s elections, Stormont remains empty, with members of the Democratic Unionist Party (DUP) refusing to take their place in the Northern Ireland Assembly until changes are made to the protocol.

 As the leader of the largest party, Sinn Fein’s Michelle O’Neill is entitled to be nominated as First Minister.